TanStack/query/docs/react/guides/ssr.md

 ```

 This is much better, but if we want to improve this further we can flatten this to a single roundtrip with Server Components.
 Learn how in the [Advanced Server Rendering guide](../guides/advanced-ssr).

+## Tips, Tricks and Caveats

+### Staleness is measured from when the query was fetched on the server

+A query is considered stale depending on when it was `dataUpdatedAt`.
+A caveat here is that the server needs to have the correct time for this to work properly, but UTC time is used, so timezones do not factor into this.

+Because `staleTime` defaults to `0`, queries will be refetched in the background on page load by default.
+You might want to use a higher `staleTime` to avoid this double fetching, especially if you don't cache your markup.

+This refetching of stale queries is a perfect match when caching markup in a CDN!
+You can set the cache time of the page itself decently high to avoid having to re-render pages on the server, but configure the `staleTime` of the queries lower to make sure data is refetched in the background as soon as a user visits the page.
+Maybe you want to cache the pages for a week, but refetch the data automatically on page load if it's older than a day?

+### High memory consumption on server

+In case you are creating the `QueryClient` for every request, React Query creates the isolated cache for this client, which is preserved in memory for the `gcTime` period.
+That may lead to high memory consumption on server in case of high number of requests during that period.

+On the server, `gcTime` defaults to `Infinity` which disables manual garbage collection and will automatically clear memory once a request has finished.
+If you are explicitly setting a non-Infinity `gcTime` then you will be responsible for clearing the cache early.

+To clear the cache after it is not needed and to lower memory consumption, you can add a call to [`queryClient.clear()`](../reference/QueryClient#queryclientclear) after the request is handled and dehydrated state has been sent to the client.

+Alternatively, you can set a smaller `gcTime`.

+### Caveat for Next.js rewrites

+There's a catch if you're using [Next.js' rewrites feature](https://nextjs.org/docs/api-reference/next.config.js/rewrites) together with [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization) or `getStaticProps`: It will cause a second hydration by React Query.
+That's because [Next.js needs to ensure that they parse the rewrites](https://nextjs.org/docs/api-reference/next.config.js/rewrites#rewrite-parameters) on the client and collect any params after hydration so that they can be provided in `router.query`.

+The result is missing referential equality for all the hydration data, which for example triggers wherever your data is used as props of components or in the dependency array of `useEffect`s/`useMemo`s.